jamescherti/minimal-emacs.d/README.md

 - [sunng on Reddit](https://www.reddit.com/r/emacs/comments/1p9y8h4/comment/ns1nehi/): "Nice work!
 I just created a nix flake to using it on my dev servers"
 - [zackattackz287 on Reddit](https://www.reddit.com/r/emacs/comments/1rsmaut/comment/oa8okca/): "Congrats and thank you (and the community around minimal.d) for your work!
 I've been using it for quite a while now and I've not ever had any breakages when merging changes from main..."
 - [utility on Reddit](https://www.reddit.com/r/emacs/comments/1rsmaut/comment/oa8wrap/): "Excellent.
 I use this and I'm very happy with it!"
+- [Karrot_Kream on Hacker News](https://news.ycombinator.com/item?id=45784591): "If you don't want to use a distribution like Doom (which I don't fwiw and I've been using emacs for 20-something years), then **I'm a big fan of minimal-emacs a compact init.el and early-init.el that configures vanilla emacs into a good, default state**.
+From there I would pick and choose which packages..."

 Please share your configuration.
 It could serve as inspiration for other users.